3.6 Fundamentals of Cyber SecurityKey Facts

 What are Technical Attacks?

 This key facts covers What are Technical Attacks? within Technical Attacks for GCSE Computer Science.
-Revise Technical Attacks in Network Security for GCSE Computer Science with 15 exam-style questions and 16 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 2 of 8 in this topic.
+Revise Technical Attacks in 3.6 Fundamentals of Cyber Security for GCSE Computer Science with 18 exam-style questions and 16 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 2 of 9 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position